reveurmichael/cv_latex/Readme-Docker.md

 ## Prerequisites

-- [Docker](https://www.docker.com/products/docker-desktop/) installed on your system
+- Docker and Docker Desktop installed on your system
-- [Docker Compose](https://docs.docker.com/compose/install/) (included with Docker Desktop)
+- For Windows, WSL 2 is required

 ## Building Methods

-This repository provides multiple ways to build with Docker, giving you redundancy and flexibility.

-### Using the Python Script (Cross-Platform)
+### Option 1: Using the Python Script (Cross-Platform)

 The Python script works on all operating systems and handles error checking: